bisdn/bisdn.github.io/limitations.md

 ## Agema-5648 PCIe Bus error

+**A workaround preventing the issue has been implemented in BISDN Linux 3.5.2.**

 The driver for the PCI bus may report an error leading to the controller not receiving any traffic and causing the platform to completely stop working until restarted.
 This is a sporadic bug and can be verified by running dmesg where the following logs are available to confirm the presence of the error.

 ```